playlyfe/docker-moodle/README.md

 (TODO:!Need to change this)

 ### Step 4: Installation
-Then headover to http://localhost or http://127.0.0.1 and there you should see the moodle installation page.
+Then headover to http://localhost:3000 and there you should see the moodle installation page.
 The Moodle installation might ask you for some details regarding your server and database.
 The details for the configuration is given below

 **Moodle**
 ```